JUST2CE-WP5/Model_codes/README.md

-This is the official repository of the work-package 5 of the JUST2CE project.
+This is the official repository for Work Package 5 of the JUST2CE project.